ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 ### Beneficial Owners Data

 In order to complement the contracting processes data, you can display relations between it and the people and enterprises behind the entities that appear on data published under OCDS.
-Relations are expressed as a hierarchy tree, where relations are established.
+Relations are expressed as a hierarchy tree, where they are established.
 They can be among companies, like a parent company and its subsidiaries; or among companies and people, like shareholders and board of directors members.
 This hierarchy tree allows establishing who the beneficial owners of the analyzed contracting processes are.

 > A Beneficial Owner is any individual who, either directly or indirectly, owns, influences, controls and/or benefits of at least 5% of an asset through a corporation, commercial society or trust.
 For more information about Beneficial Owners, click [here](https://www.colaboratorio.org/beneficiarios-reales-en-mexico/).